openshift/microshift/docs/design/design.md

 * We ensure the tip of our development branch is deployable and while MicroShift is still early days and experimental we expect developers (and users who want the "latest") to build & deploy from source.
 * Releases are mainly provided for convenience to useres that just want to give MicroShift a quick try without friction.
 They are cut irregularly, e.g. to make a new feature available.
 * When rebasing onto a new OKD version, we vendor that version's packages and update the container image digests of the infrastructure services MicroShift deploys, i.e. the "release metadata" is baked into the MicroShift binary.
 * Eventually, we expect there to be a "MicroShift Release Image" that is based on / derived from the OpenShift Release Image: It references the MicroShift container image plus the subset of container images shared with and published by OpenShift.
-Defining a release image should allow to reuse the proven OpenShift CI and release toolinng later.
+Defining a release image should allow to reuse the proven OpenShift CI and release tooling later.